 What boarding life is actually like

-This is the part the brochures gloss over and the open-day talks rush through.
+This is the part the marketing glosses over and the open-day talks rush through.
 A short, honest tour.

 The week